BrzozowskiPawel/FaceAnonymization/README.md

 <img src="readme-files/1_out.jpg" alt="after" width="300"/>

 ## How to use program
+1. Clone the repository.
+2. Unzip project.
+3. Go to the folder where you unpacked this project.
+4. Install all requaired modules.
-- Please put all videos into the input folder.
+5. Please put all videos into the input folder.
-- Please run main.py
+6. Please run main.py

-- The program creates an output folder.
+The program creates an output folder.
 Then, for each file with the .mp4 extension, a subfolder will be created and inside it another 2 subfolders (before and after).
 The before folder contains the video divided into frames.
 The after folder contains video frames with blurred faces.